Communauté de communes du Pays d'Issoudun

 The communauté de communes du Pays d'Issoudun is located in the Cher and Indre départements of the Centre-Val de Loire region of France.
 It came into force on 1 January 1994.
 Its area is 310.7 km2, and its population was 19,822 in 2018.

 Composition

 The communauté de communes consists of the following 12 communes, of which three (Chârost, Chezal-Benoît and Saint-Ambroix) in the Cher department:

 Administration

 Seat

-The seat of the communauté de communes is in Issoudun, on Place de Droits de l'Homme.
+The seat of the communauté de communes is in Issoudun, on Place des Droits de l'Homme.

 Elected members

 The communauté de communes is directed by a community council composed of members representing each of the member communes and elected for a term of six years.